-Section 162(m) of the Code ("Section 162(m)") generally limits the tax deductibility of annual compensation in excess of \$1,000,000 paid to our Chief Executive Officer, Mr. R.S.
+Section 162(m) of the Internal Revenue Code of 1986 ("Section 162(m)"), as amended (the "Code"), generally limits the tax deductibility of annual compensation in excess of \$1,000,000 paid to our Chief Executive Officer, Mr. R.S.
 Lowenthal and our three other most highly compensated executive officers whose compensation is required to be disclosed in this proxy statement, subject to an exception for qualified performance-based compensation that was eliminated by recent tax reform legislation under the Tax Cuts and Jobs Act (the "TCJA"), beginning January 1, 2018.
 The TCJA also expanded the scope of "covered employees" whose compensation may be subject to this deduction limit by, among other things, now treating the principal financial officer as a covered employee.